ReDialData/website/docs/datasheet.md

 ### Who Funded the Creation of {{site.dsname}}?

-The dataset collection was funded by ...... with editorial support from Microsoft.
+The dataset collection was funded by Google and IBM, with editorial support from Microsoft Research.

 ### Support or Contact

-...
+TODO

 ## Dataset Composition